FuelLabs/fuel.nix/book/src/nix-setup.md

 ## Install Nix

-To recap our [Quick Start](./quick-start.html), we can install Nix with the following command:
+To recap our [Quickstart](./quickstart.html), we can install Nix with the following command:

 ```console